bsmg/beat-saber-community-wiki/mapping.md

 >Please **do not** upload an incomplete WIP map to BeatSaver; Uploading to BeatSaver equates to "Putting it on the store shelf" and should only be your final version.
 Anyone who plays your WIP without Practice Mode will create a new leaderboard for that map.
 See the [Playtesting](/mapping#playtesting) section for instructions.{.is-danger}

 ## BeatSaver
 BeatSaver is the public repository for all custom Beat Saber maps.
-Songs must be in the 2.0 song format (files are .dat and .egg) to be compatible.
+Songs must be in the 2.0 song format (files are .dat and .ogg/.egg) to be compatible.

 ### BeatSaver Data Schema Change - October 27, 2019
 BeatSaver now enforces a schema in order for your maps to be uploaded, of which public MediocreMapper is not compliant with.
 The most breaking change happened in the difficulty data files, where MM-specific fields were moved inside a `_customData` object.